EENI Global Business School

 2. The aluminum produced in Montenegro is exported by Switzerland

-3. Top Swiss exports destinations: Germany, the U.S., Italy, France
+3. Top Swiss exports destinations: Germany, the United States, Italy, France

 4. Main suppliers of Switzerland: Germany, Italy, France